gianmarco2112/ing-sw-2024-schifone-viani-vicentini-zhang/README.md

 ---

 ## Requirements met
-We have `implemented`, in addiction to the `Game Specific` and `Game Agnostic` requirements,  the following requirements:
+We have implemented, in addiction to the `game-specific` and `game-agnostic` requirements,  the following requirements:
 - Complete rules
 - TUI
 - GUI